Hummingbird: Olfaction

 While hummingbirds rely primarily on vision and hearing to assess competition from bird and insect foragers near food sources, they may also be able to detect by smell the presence in nectar of insect defensive chemicals (such as formic acid) and aggregation pheromones of foraging ants, which discourage feeding.

 In myth and culture

-Aztecs wore hummingbird talismans, both artistic representations of hummingbirds and fetishes made from actual hummingbird parts as emblematic for vigor, energy, and propensity to do work along with their sharp beaks that symbolically mimic instruments of weaponry, bloodletting, penetration, and intimacy.
+Aztecs wore hummingbird talismans, artistic representations of hummingbirds and fetishes made from actual hummingbird parts as emblematic for vigor, energy, and propensity to do work along with their sharp beaks that symbolically mimic instruments of weaponry, bloodletting, penetration, and intimacy.
 Hummingbird talismans were prized as drawing sexual potency, energy, vigor, and skill at arms and warfare to the wearer.
 The Aztec god of war Huitzilopochtli is often depicted in art as a hummingbird.
 Aztecs believed that fallen warriors would be reincarnated as hummingbirds.
 The Nahuatl word huitzil translates to hummingbird.

-One of the Nazca Lines depicts a hummingbird (right).
+One of the Nazca Lines depicts a hummingbird.